25 to 30 inches

-Interestingly, the Greyhound is rarely the color grey, and when it is, it isn’t considered a grey Greyhound, but instead, blue.
+Interestingly, the Greyhound is rarely the color grey, and when it is, it isn’t considered a grey Greyhound but, instead, blue.

 2. German Shepherd genetics make them super versatile.

 After 7,000 years of the Greyhound, the German Shepherd was born.
-One look at the name, and you can take a pretty good guess at where most people think it originated.
+One look at the name and you can take a pretty good guess at where most people think it originated.
 They first appeared in 1899 after decades of Europeans attempting to standardize breeds.
-Their name is quite literal: Bred by shepherds in Germany, these dogs were meant to make life easier for the German farmer.
+Their name is quite literal.
+Bred by shepherds in Germany, these dogs were meant to make life easier for the German farmer.

 These dogs were bred to be all the things that we think of German Shepherds now: smart, strong, and loyal, with a great sense of smell.
 While early breeders had success, results still varied from one location to the next, most notably in appearance.
-In 1891, the Phylax Society was formed to help the standardization process, but in-fighting over whether the dog should be cute or hard working led to the demise of this group after only three years of operation.
+In 1891, the Phylax Society was formed to help the standardization process, but in-fighting over whether the dog should be cute or hard working led to the demise of this group after only 3 years of operation.
 Fortunately, this inspired many to attempt to breed their own version of the Shepherd.

 This leads us to 1899, when an ex-member of the Phylax Society, Max Von Stephanitz, attended a dog show and had a similar reaction that we all do when we see a dog, which was the need to go give it a hug.
 In his case, it ended up being a historic moment, as the dog he laid his eyes on was a Shepherd named Hektor, whom he immediately purchased.